5 Things to Know About Secure Love (From Science)

 Love feels so good when it starts, it’s hard to imagine feeling any other way.

-But if your loved one says two nice things and one criticism about you, guess what sticks in your mind?
+But if your loved one compliments you twice, and complains about you once, guess what sticks in your mind?

 Humans naturally focus on what’s wrong.
 It’s called the negativity bias.
-It’s likely a survival skill that developed early on.
-But this trait creates problems in modern relationships.
 Locking our attention onto pain can shift our mindset from thinking the best about our partner, to thinking the worst.

 The happiest couples have habits and conversation patterns that help keep their relationship strong, healthy and positive.
 They behave in ways that rise above the negativity bias.
 This isn’t just opinion.
 Here are 5 facts about happy, lasting love that the leading relationship researchers have discovered.
-They can help any couple with an open mind feel happier too:
+They can help any couple with an open mind feel secure in love too:

 1) Magic Ratio – 5 to 1